jschless/jschless.github.io/_projects/2022-11-25-armymarkdown.md

 Once I had a minimum viable product, the next challenge was making it accessible on the web.
 This is usually pretty straightforward, but it was complicated by the fact that the average user would be on a DOD network.

 The website is a simple one page Flask app.
 I decided to deploy it with Heroku because Heroku was free (this is no longer true).
-I had to create a [custom Heroku dyno](https://github.com/jschless/heroku-buildpack-tex) that had the necessary latex packages to comnpile the memos.
+I had to create a [custom Heroku dyno](https://github.com/jschless/heroku-buildpack-tex) that had the necessary latex packages to compile the memos.
 I used Celery and Redis to manage task scheduling and Amazon S3 to deal with file uploads/downloads.

 DOD networks create bugs with all online text editors, so I had to use a simple text box as the memo editor.
 This is frustrating because I cannot have syntax highlighting, advanced spellcheck, or other desirable features that might make the user experience more enjoyable.
 I tried at length to get a number of javascript text editors to work with no luck.